imomaikel/next-discordjs-trpc/README.md

 -   Rename `.env.example` to `.env` and fill out the variables.
 -   Setup your database provider in the `prisma/schema.prisma` file.
 (MongoDB default)
 -   Generate the Prisma client: `npx prisma generate` (or pull the schema from an existing database: `npx prisma db pull`)
--   Start the app by running `npm run start`
+-   Start the app by running `npm run dev`

 ## ESLint